Ellie Goulding: Personal life

-Relationships
+Relationships and children

-She dated English radio DJ Greg James in 2010.
+Goulding dated the British radio DJ, television presenter and author Greg James in 2010.
 Their relationship ended in 2012 after 18 months together.
-In the same year, after collaborating on a song called "Bittersweet" for the Twilight: Breaking Dawn Part Two soundtrack, Goulding started dating DJ Skrillex.
-The two split nine months later, citing the long distance nature of their relationship.
-Goulding later was in a relationship with actor Jeremy Irvine.
+In the same year, after collaborating on a song called "Bittersweet" for The Twilight Saga: Breaking Dawn – Part 2 soundtrack, Goulding started dating the American DJ Skrillex.
+The two split nine months later due to the long-distance nature of their relationship.
+Goulding later was in a relationship with the actor Jeremy Irvine.
 They broke up in August 2013.
-Goulding was in a relationship with Dougie Poynter of McFly between 2014 and 2016.
+Goulding was in a relationship with Dougie Poynter of the pop rock band McFly between 2014 and 2016.

 On 7 August 2018, Goulding and her boyfriend Caspar Jopling announced their engagement.
 The couple were married at York Minster on 31 August 2019, and Goulding was baptised in the Church of England in order to get married.
-Jopling is the grandson of former Conservative MP Michael Jopling, Baron Jopling.
+Jopling is the grandson of former Conservative MP Michael Jopling.
 In February 2021, Goulding announced that she and Jopling were expecting their first child.
 She gave birth to a son in April 2021.
 In February 2024, Goulding and Jopling announced their separation.
+Following the separation, she began dating the American actor Beau Minniear, who appeared in the music video for "Destiny" (2025).
+In December 2025, she revealed that she was expecting her second child and first with Minniear.
+Goulding gave birth to their daughter on 6 March 2026.

-Goulding's best friend and personal assistant is Hannah Suzanne Lowe; the song "Army" was dedicated to Lowe and to Goulding's fans.
-On Michael McIntyre's Big Show, she revealed that she is also close friends with Princess Beatrice of York.
+Goulding's best friend and personal assistant is Hannah Lowe; the 2015 song "Army" was dedicated to Lowe.
+On Michael McIntyre's Big Show, she revealed that she is also close friends with Princess Beatrice.

 Health

 Goulding ran the inaugural Nike Women Half Marathon in Washington, D.C. on 28 April 2013, earning a time of 1:41:35.

-Goulding has spoken several times about her ongoing experiences with mental health conditions, which includes struggles with a chronic anxiety disorder, panic attacks, imposter syndrome, and post-natal depression.
+She has spoken several times about her ongoing experiences with mental health conditions, which includes struggles with a chronic anxiety disorder, panic attacks, imposter syndrome, and post-natal depression.

-"I get such chronic anxiety that in the rare moments I don't have anxiety, I feel so happy and full of joy that I'm not having it.
+I get such chronic anxiety that in the rare moments I don't have anxiety, I feel so happy and full of joy that I'm not having it.
 If I am in an anxious state, I don't feel things.
-I numb myself to everything."
+I numb myself to everything.